Raulcudris/courseReactFundamentals/README.md

-# Started of course (JavaScript-Recat) with Create React App
+# Started of course (JavaScript-React) with Create React App
  Projects of Example.